-All Ara information, forms, systems, and processes which seek, record, or hold personal information must comply with the Information Privacy Principles, especially IPP 3.
+All Ara information, forms, systems, and processes which seek, record, or hold personal information must comply with the IPPs, especially IPP 3.

-3.3 Disclosure of Personal Information re Students or Staff to Third Parties a The Fact of Enrolment or Employment b Requests from Agencies Named on Forms
+3.3 Disclosure of Personal Information re Learners or Colleagues to Third Parties a The Fact of Enrolment or Employment b Requests from Agencies Named on Forms which the information was collected and is held, the information can be disclosed.
+Note: the list of agencies for international learners differs from that for domestic learners.

-The simple fact that a named individual is enrolled as a student (or not enrolled or no longer enrolled) or employed as a staff member (or not employed or no longer employed) can be disclosed in response to any enquiry.
-No special authority is required to make this simple disclosure to a third party but all other personal information is protected.
+The simple fact that a named individual is enrolled as a learner (or not enrolled or no longer enrolled) or employed as a colleague (or not employed or no longer employed) can be disclosed in response to any enquiry.
+No special authority is required to make this simple disclosure to a third party, but all other personal information is protected.

-Some requests for personal information about students are covered by the statements on application, registration, enrolment, and related forms.
-Providing the request comes from one of the specified bodies, is in writing, and is clearly related to the purpose for which the information was collected and is held, the information can be disclosed.
-Note: the list of agencies for international students differs from that for domestic students.

-c Requests from Other Agencies
+Some requests for personal information about learners are covered by the statements on application, registration, enrolment, and related forms.
+Providing the request comes from one of the specified bodies, is in writing, and is clearly related to the purpose for c Requests from Other Agencies d Requests for Addresses or Other Means of Contact